dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 ## Blazor server-side Hub endpoint route configuration

-In `Program.cs`, call <xref:Microsoft.AspNetCore.Builder.ComponentEndpointRouteBuilderExtensions.MapBlazorHub%2A> to map the Blazor <xref:Microsoft.AspNetCore.SignalR.Hub> to the app's default path.
+In the `Program` file, call <xref:Microsoft.AspNetCore.Builder.ComponentEndpointRouteBuilderExtensions.MapBlazorHub%2A> to map the Blazor <xref:Microsoft.AspNetCore.SignalR.Hub> to the app's default path.
 The Blazor script (`blazor.*.js`) automatically points to the endpoint created by <xref:Microsoft.AspNetCore.Builder.ComponentEndpointRouteBuilderExtensions.MapBlazorHub%2A>.

 ## Reflect the server-side connection state in the UI